omaaradel/Wildwood-Run-/README.md

 Wildwood Run offers an exciting gaming experience with a combination of engaging gameplay elements and features:

 Level Progression: Unlock new levels by successfully completing the previous ones.

 Puzzles: Solve intricate puzzles to advance through the game.

 Enemies: Battle against a variety of enemies with distinct behaviors and abilities.

 Traps: Avoid deadly traps and obstacles that test your agility and reflexes.

 Menus: Enjoy fully functional menus for starting the game, pausing, and handling game over situations.
-Sound Management: Immerse yourself in the game with dynamic sound effects and background music.

 ### Controls